John Pomp is a master with glass blowing, creating abstracted organic works of furniture and lighting.

 YOU MAY ALSO LIKE: HOUSES OF GLASS AND STEEL: MEET DOUG SAUNDERS OF ROADRUNNER GLASS

 “I was looking at a lot of futurists and a lot of primitivism and taking both forms and reinventing them by adding new materials,” Pomp says.

-You can find pieces from John Pomp Studios in showrooms across the U.S. and internationally and at the artist’s new flagship showroom.
+You can find pieces from John Pomp Studios in showrooms across the U.S. including TOWN and TOWNhouse in Scottsdale and Denver and at the artist’s new flagship showroom.

 “We just opened our own New York City showroom at the New York Design Center, on the 12th floor,” Pomp says.
 “We have a 4,000 square foot showroom where I’m really creating a world of glass and glass-like materials.”